ahmdtrdi/ahmdtrdi/README.md

 ---
 <p align="center">
   <i>"It won't happen overnight.
-But i you quit, it won't happen at all"</i>
+But if you quit, it won't happen at all"</i>
 </p>